Living in Indonesia, A Site for Expatriates

 Keep the following at hand and up-to-date at all times

 • Passport.
 Ensure your passport and any necessary visas are valid.
 This may be obvious, yet think of all the times that your passport has been in the hands of your company's formalities staff or at the immigration office for renewal.
 Be sure that you have a photocopy of all the pages in your passport BEFORE you turn in your passport at visa/work permit renewal time, or when applying for an exit/re-entry permit.
 By cooperating with your company's formalities staff to insure that they have all the necessary documents needed for your renewal, you may be able to shorten the amount of time your passport is in someone else's hands.
-During May 1998 evacuations some expats were allowed to leave on embassy sponsored flights (not commercial fights) without original passports (with only a photocopy) because their passports were in immigration for processing.
-Take care however, as leaving Indonesia without your original passport could greatly complicate your re-entry after the emergency situation has passed.
+During 1998 evacuations some expats were allowed to leave on embassy sponsored flights (not commercial fights) without original passports (with only a photocopy) because their passports were in immigration for processing.
+Be aware, however, as leaving Indonesia without your original passport could greatly complicate your re-entry after the emergency situation has passed.

 • If you are living in a remote area of eastern Indonesia, consider maintaining an up-to-date visa for Australia at all times.
 In evacuations from Ambon in January 1999 ... those foreigners who had valid visas to Australia were in a much better position to get to a “safe harbor” quickly.

 • Consider the purchase of an open, non-restricted ticket for each member of your family to a nearby country, or from Singapore to your home country.
 Your embassy evacuation may only take you as far as Singapore or Bangkok, and you might want to have an open ticket from there to your home country.
 Be aware that an open ticket will not ensure you a seat on a commercial flight out during an emergency (see story at the bottom of this page).
 During May 1998 evacuations, airlines and travel agents stopped accepting credit card purchases for tickets, as they were afraid that many of the fleeing expatriates would never be back.
-Possession of a outbound ticket would solve this problem.
+Possession of an outbound ticket would solve this problem.
 In addition, the dollar/rupiah exchange rate went crazy during the unrest.
 Tickets purchased in times of emergency tend to be much more expensive.

 • Make a listing of the irreplaceable family mementos, photos, and items of sentimental value that you wouldn't want to leave behind in an emergency evacuation.
 Having a list will make it easier for you to locate and pack them up quickly.
 In an emergency situation these mementos maybe the last things you think of, but ultimately these may be more valuable to you than five changes of clothes, if you are unable to return to Indonesia for any reason!